LorenvXn/mu3/Jupyter_approach/README.md

 Check it here: [prototype code](https://github.com/LorenvXn/mu3/blob/master/Jupyter_approach/python3_code/prototype/proto.py)

-Entire code is dependent of the value provided for "service" key.
+Entire code is dependent on the value provided for "service" key.
 Also, do provide all the values you need (master IP, minion IP, containerimage...etc)

 Make sure you provide the right path for configuration file conf.json.